 There are usually advisors at financial institutions that will help you make good decisions on how to best invest your money depending on how old you are, how much money you have and how quickly you want to use it.
 Choose someone who gives you different options for investment and talk through these choices with them.
 Note that brokerages often offer better rates (lower fees) on their investment options.

 What type of payments will the financial institution allow out of an RDSP?

 Financial institutions are required to offer formula payments – when a set amount of money comes out regularly.
 However, you may want to take a large amount out to go on a trip, buy a car or put a down payment on a house.
 Not all financial institutions will allow you to do this.
 If you want to take out large amounts, you will need to make sure your financial institution allows this.

 Tips for families & friends

-If at all possible, assist your friend or relative to open their RDSP account.
-You can help them establish a relationship with their banker and be on hand to ask questions regarding fees, investment options and payments.
+If possible, assist your friend or relative to open their RDSP account.
+You can help them establish a relationship with their banker and be on hand to ask questions regarding fees, investment options, and payments.

 If you choose to open an RDSP with BMO, Plan Institute can help.
 Through our helpline service, our RDSP advisors can assist with setting up an RDSP over the phone.
 For further information please call our Helpline at 1-844-311-7526 or email email@example.com.